 At this point I took all the crates outside to spray paint them.
 Before spray painting I sanded all the edges smooth with 150 grit sandpaper.
 I gave them 2 coats of blue spray paint except on the right side which would be against the wall.

-The next strip was mounted so it ended 18-3/4″ from the back wall (the extra 3/4″ was to account for the base moulding).
+The next strip was placed so it ended 18-3/4″ from the back wall (the extra 3/4″ was to account for the base moulding).
 I couldn’t hit a stud here, so I used 4 drywall anchors to hold the strip.

-Now here is where that 1/4″ plywood spacer really comes in handy.
+This is where that 1/4″ plywood spacer really comes in handy.
 I sized the furring strips to be flush with the top of the top crate and then have 3″ of spacing between each crate all the way down.
 So all I needed to do was measure down 1-1/2″ from the top and set the spacer flush with the front of furring strip.
 Then I struck lines on each side of the spacer.

 I repeated this all the way down and had all my slides mounted.